TikZSZ/vfio-gpu-passthrough/README.md

 cat /run/systemd/system.control/user.slice.d/50-AllowedCPUs.conf
 ```

 ~~Note: I personally tired core isolation and i had bad time with it so incase it doesnt work for you, remove the script.
 Other steps are more crucial than isolation specially if you are running only one guest and not doing anything demanding on host~~.
+Good performance after using vfio-isolate.

 ### 5.7 Enabling invtsc
 The sections ahead are easier to follow and are minaly configurations for extras.